 While it’s not widely available just yet, Google’s rollout of “optimised targeting” for Ads users is imminent.
 As noted by Business2Community, this new feature aims to help advertisers simplify audience targeting and optimisation while offering more opportunities for expanding a campaign’s reach.
 It does this by providing key data (impressions, clicks, and conversions) within your data of users you’re not targeting.
 You can learn more about this new feature in the Google Ads post, which also explains how it differs from “audience expansion.”
 A keynote for anyone in the weeds—this setting is snuck in at Ad Group level, so make sure you’re looking out for it!

 Digital analytics stories

-In addition to our latest blog content, we want to remind you about the launch of Ayima Insights Club.
+In addition to our latest piece of blog content, we wanted to remind you about the launch of Ayima Insights Club.
 You can learn more about Insights Club and sign up today to get free, personalised news and tools tailored to your specific interests.